bhj/KaraokeEternal/README.md

 Karaoke Forever assumes its player will be mixed with any microphones (either in software or an outboard mixer).
 See the [F.A.Q.](https://www.karaoke-forever.com/faq/#whats-the-recommended-microphone-audio-setup) for more information.

-## Documentation
+## Getting Started

-Please see [Quick Start](https://www.karaoke-forever.com/docs#quick-start) to get started, or jump to the documentation for [Karaoke Forever](https://www.karaoke-forever.com/docs/#karaoke-forever-the-web-app) (the "web" app) or [Karaoke Forever Server](https://www.karaoke-forever.com/docs/#karaoke-forever-server).
+The [Karaoke Forever website](https://www.karaoke-forever.com/) has a [Quick Start ](https://www.karaoke-forever.com/docs#quick-start) section as well as the documentation for [Karaoke Forever](https://www.karaoke-forever.com/docs/#karaoke-forever-the-web-app) (the "web" app) and [Karaoke Forever Server](https://www.karaoke-forever.com/docs/#karaoke-forever-server).

 ## Discord / Support